Jennifer Lopez Reunited With Marc Anthony For Professional And Personal Reasons

 — Jessica (@lolsinc) March 2, 2017

-The Out of Sight actress has revealed that she is very happy with her role in Shades of Blue, which she believes is not merely a cop show but a show about humans dealing with the inevitable good and bad in their lives.
-Jennifer Lopez is also the producer of the show, and has admitted that she was initially reluctant to play the role.
+The Out of Sight actress revealed that she is very happy with her role on Shades of Blue, which she believes is not merely a cop show but a show about humans dealing with the inevitable good and bad in their lives.
+Jennifer Lopez is also the producer of the show and has admitted that she was initially reluctant to play the role.
 According to Forbes, Shades in Blue is so popular that NBC Universo, NBC’s Spanish television network, plans to broadcast the show to the large number of America’s Hispanic population.

 Apart from being a famous singer, Jennifer Lopez is also an established actress who has acted in famous movies like Gigli, Selena, Maid in Manhattan, and The Boy Next Door.